The rustdoc test suite

 Limitations

-htmldocck.py uses the xpath implementation from the standard library.
+HtmlDocCk uses the XPath implementation from the Python standard library.
 This leads to several limitations:

-• All XPATH arguments must start with // due to a flaw in the implemention.
+• All XPATH arguments must start with // due to a flaw in the implementation.

 • Many XPath features (functions, axies, etc.) are not supported.